 Reconciling an account is likely to mean proving or documenting that an account balance is correct.

 When a company reconciles its bank statement, it is reconciling the balance in its general ledger account Cash (or Cash: Checking Account) with the bank's information.

 Prior to issuing a company's financial statements, it is wise to reconcile every balance sheet account by collecting the information that supports the accounts' ending balances.
 For example, the Accounts Receivable balance could begin by comparing the balance with an aging of the accounts receivable.

-I also reconciled the balance in Utilities Payable by computing the daily cost of each utility that the company used.
-The cost per day was then multiplied by the number of days since the last meter reading date shown on the utility bills already entered in our accounting system.
-We then adjusted the Utilities Payable account balance to be equal to the documented amount.
+Another example is reconciling the balance in the general ledger account Utilities Payable.
+This might be accomplished by computing the daily cost of each utility that the company uses.
+The cost per day is then multiplied by the number of days since the last meter reading date shown on the utility bills that have already been recorded.